 San Diego Assault & Battery Lawyer

 After being charged with assault and battery, it is essential to take the most aggressive route toward protecting your rights and freedom.
-At JD Law, our San Diego criminal defense lawyer has more than 30 years of experience assisting clients who need quality representation.
+At jD LAW, P.C., our San Diego criminal defense lawyer has more than 30 years of experience assisting clients who need quality representation.

 While the terms assault and battery are frequently used together, they are actually two separate charges in the state of California and have different meanings.